Logikz/sage/README.md

 Usage
 -----
-To run the script using node from command line:
+To run the script, change into the js directory and using node from command line:

 	node sage <repository> <owner/user> [-t #] [-a]